Genivia/ugrep/README.md

                   recursive search.

            -o, --only-matching
-                  Print  only  the  matching  part  of lines.
-When multiple lines match, the line numbers with option -n are displayed  using  `|' as  the  field separator for each additional line matched by the pattern.
-If -u is specified, ungroups multiple matches  on  the same  line.
-This option cannot be combined with options -A, -B, -C, -v and -y.
+                  Output  only  the  matching  part  of lines.
+If -b, -k or -u is specified, output each match on a separate line.
+When  multiple lines match a pattern, output the matching lines with `|' as the field separator.
+If -A, -B or -C is specified, fits  the  match and  its  context  on a line within the specified number of col- umns.

            --only-line-number
                   The line number of the matching line in the file is output with-